 This course will be assessed using internal and external assessments which include coursework and examinations.
+Year 12 and Year 13 is both 50% coursework and 50% exam.

 This course provides a suitable foundation for the study of academic or vocational courses in higher education, including in food technology, nutritional science and sports science.
 Students on the course will be able to enter a number of different careers in the future, because of the versatility of the course and the broad range of skills that they will develop.
 Examples of future careers under taken by recent students include: nutritionist, dietician, working in the hospitality industry, food scientist, chef, research and development officer.

 Learning any language can be fun, deeply rewarding and equip you with a wide range of desirable, transferable skills.
 As well as improving your language skills, you will learn how to express yourself clearly and cope with unfamiliar situations.
-You will not only study the French language, but also the culture and society of French-speaking countries throughout the world.
+You will not only study the French language, but also the culture and society of Frenchspeaking countries throughout the world.